 Food In Transit: Architectural Strategies for Mitigating Emissions through Integrated Urban Food Systems

-This thesis explores integration of food production systems in urban areas inspired by biomimicry and circular economies to mitigate transportation related CO2 emissions.
+This thesis explores integration of food production systems in urban areas to mitigate transportation related CO2 emissions by using the existing Winnipeg transit line as a form of distribution.
 It focuses on creating a sustainable, interconnected urban food systems in downtown Winnipeg, capitalizing on an adjacent dense population.
 This investigates architectural strategies to seamlessly host symbiotic food production systems for locally grown food.
 This provides an additional programmatic purpose by adaptively reusing the existing urban infrastructure without compromising their primary functions.

-This thesis highlights how architectural solutions for urban interdependent food systems addresses the issue of transportation emissions and improving resource utilization, job opportunities and community engagement.
-Using the methodologies of biomimicry, circular economies, and site analysis, it provides viability for developing architectural solutions for efficient food distribution in an urban context.
+This thesis highlights how architectural solutions for urban interdependent food systems address the issue of transportation emissions and improving resource utilization, job opportunities and community engagement.
+Using the methodologies of modelling, flowcharts and site analysis, it provides viability for developing architectural solutions for efficient food distribution in an urban context.